Azure/azure-iot-sdks/c/serializer/devdoc/serializer_apis.md

 __Arguments:__

 -	destination – pointer to an unsigned char* that will receive the serialized reported properties.
--	destinationSize – Pointer to a size_t that gets written with the size in bytes of the serialized reported properties.
+-	destinationSize – pointer to a size_t that gets written with the size in bytes of the serialized reported properties.
 -	property1, property2, ... -  a list of reported properties to send.
 The order in which the reported properties appear in the list does not matter, all values will be sent together.
 If the reported property argument is a complete model, then only the reported properties in that model will be serialized.